One day, I was trying to renew my passport and couldn’t get my photo the right size.

 “This is an overseas post,” the lady said.

 “Oh?”
 I didn’t quite know what that meant.

 “Go ahead and send it in,” she said.

 This is an overseas post.
-We have special status because it isn’t always possible to follow all the rules at the same time.
-The German equivalent–especially popular when parking a car in a semi-legal space–is: “Es geht nicht anders.”
-[Translation: It doesn’t work any other way.]
+People who live in more than one country have special status because it isn’t possible to follow all the rules all the time.

 This blog is about what it’s like to live and write in a place where you don’t always know how to follow the rules for more than one country at a time.